 Step 5 – Add in dry ingredients.
 Mix until a soft cookie dough forms.
 Don’t overmix!

 Step 6 – Scoop and bake.
-Scoop the cookies onto the prepared baking tray.
-Bake 6 at a time for 10-13 minutes or until the middle has set.
+Scoop the cookies onto the prepared baking tray, placing them 3-4 inches apart from each other.
+Bake 6 cookies at a time for 10-13 minutes or until the middle has set.

 Store in an airtight container for up to 3 days or in the fridge for a week.
 You can also freeze the cookies and thaw in the microwave when wanted.